 BU School of Public Health (SPH)

-The International Health and Environmental Health Departments at the BU School of Public Health offer a range of courses pertinent to development issues.
+The International Health and Environmental Health Departments at the BU School of Public Health offer a range of courses pertinent to development and environmental issues.
 Some IH/EH classes will require more advanced knowledge of biology or more developed quantitative skills than the majority of IR students possess.
 Talk with the instructor and, if possible, peruse a syllabus for the course to make sure that you have the requisite skills.

 To look for these classes on the class schedule on the Studentlink, enter SPH as the college and IH/EH as the department.